corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-docker-deployments.md

 If there is no `dataSourceProperties` key in the node.conf file, the Docker container overrides the H2 URL.
 The URL will point to the persistence directory by default, allowing the database to be accessed from outside the container.
 {{< /note >}}

-## Running a node connected to a Bootstrapped Network
+## Running a node connected to a bootstrapped network

 To run a node connected to a Bootstrapped Network, you will need a valid node.conf, a valid set of certificates, and an existing network-parameters file.